Timeline

 After marrying Eleanor Henry came under attack by Louis, Eleanor's previous husband, who did not recognise Henry as the new Duke of Aquitaine.
 Stephen sent troops and his son Eustace to help Louis against Henry.
 Henry's younger brother, Geoffrey, was also not happy with the situation and joined the quarrels.
 Henry moved quickly attacking Louis and capturing Geoffrey to secure his position as Duke.

-Henry II and Eleanor's marriage is effectively ended when she moves back to Aquitaine leaving Henry to rebuild England after the civil war in Stephen's reign. ¹
+King Henry II and Eleanor's marriage is effectively ended when she moves back to Aquitaine leaving Henry to rebuild England after the civil war in King Stephen's reign. ¹

 Failing to attend the court of Philippe II, John was declared to be a rebel and to have forfeited the areas of Aquitaine, Poitou and Anjou.
 Philippe tried to mediate in the problems between John and the Lusignans but was ignored by John.
 The lands were given to Arthur of Brittany.
 Philippe kept Normandy for himself. ¹